 Seeing blood in your dog's urine can be alarming, to say the least.

-Medically known as hematuria, blood in urine can be alarming to dog parents.
-Because there are a number of possible causes of this condition, it is advisable to learn more about the common causes as well as the other accompanying symptoms for each cause so that we are in a better position to deal with the situation.
+Because there are a number of possible causes of this condition, it is important to learn more about the common causes as well as the other accompanying symptoms for each cause.
+That way, we are in a better position to deal with the situation.

 Dogs with internal injuries may appear unhurt on the outside but may have blood in the urine.
 If your dog has recently had some kind of accident (e.g. hit by a car, a bad fall), he may have sustained internal injuries.